wpwupingwp/OGU/README.md

     It is reported that the "group" filter may return abnormal records, for instance, return plants' records when the group is "animal" and the "organelle" is "chloroplast".
-Furthermore, it may match a great number of records in Genbank.
+Furthermore, it may match a great number of records in GenBank.
 Hence, we strongly recommend using "-taxon" instead.

     The default *value* is empty.

 * -min_len value

-    The minimum length of the records downloaded from Genbank.
+    The minimum length of the records downloaded from GenBank.
 The default *value* is 100 (bp).
 The *number* must be an integer.

 * -max_len value

-    The maximum length of the records downloaded from Genbank.
+    The maximum length of the records downloaded from GenBank.
 The default *value* is 10000 (bp).
 The *number* must be an integer.

 * -molecular type